mmacia/query-builder.cr/README.md

-If you want to take advantage of SQL and build more complex sentences, you can use the formal method and get the best of both worlds: the powerful of SQL without the burden of building it concatenating strings neither using a ORM that dont't allow you to use the more advanced features.
+If you want to take advantage of SQL and build more complex sentences, you can use the formal method and get the best of both worlds: the powerful of SQL without the burden of building it concatenating strings neither using a ORM that doesn't allow you to use the more advanced features.

-Of course, you can mix formal and syntactic sugar shortcuts at you own will.
+Of course, you can mix formal and syntactic sugar shortcuts at your own will.

 ### Basic SELECT statement